How Oracle Java Licensing works:

 Here’s what you need to know:

-- Renewal Terms and Pricing: Oracle now claims that organizations wanting to renew must undergo a license review.
-If Oracle finds you are missing licenses, you must upgrade to employee metrics.
+- Renewal Terms and Pricing: Oracle now requires organizations to undergo a license review before renewing.
+If Oracle finds you missing licenses, you must upgrade to employee metrics.

 - Contact form Oracle: If you are a current Java SE customer, Oracle will likely contact you soon to discuss how your company can switch to the new employee license model

-Contact us if you want to prepare for the Java audit or need an expert to guide you through the renewal.
+Contact us if you need help preparing for the Java audit or an expert to guide you through the renewal.

 Impact on Customers Who Haven’t Purchased Java SE Yet